BxCppDev/bxjsontools/README.md

 ```
 ### Build the library from a dedicated directory:

-In case  you configure ``bxjsontools``  with Boost support,  make sure
+Make sure you have a proper installation of the Boost library (>=1.58)
-you have a proper installation of the Boost library on your system.
+on your system.

 **Note for SuperNEMO users:**